kimschles/quickleft-way/scope-estimation.md

 # Scope Estimation Worksheet

-## Use this worksheet to help estimate how long the project might require!
+Use this worksheet to help estimate a proposed project.
+When business development asks engineering to estimate a proposed project, this is where we start.
+Your estimate for the project isn't binding, we're always a time and materials service company, but estimates are part of what we do.

 1. What languages/frameworks are involved? (eg., Rails, Python, JavaScript, Backbone)